Honoured Master of Sport of Ukraine

+Overview

 The procedure and criteria for awarding or revoking the title are regulated by the Unified Sports Classification of Ukraine (2006).
 Between 1993 and 2006, the title was governed by the Regulation on the Honorary Title "Honoured Master of Sport of Ukraine" (1993 and 1997 versions).
 The title is conferred and revoked by the highest government authority overseeing physical culture and sports in Ukraine.
 It is awarded to Ukrainian citizens only.

 According to the 2006 Classification, the HMSU title is awarded "to athletes in individual or team sports as a mark of their personal achievements" upon meeting the prescribed standards.
 These include: